 Avoiding impacts to all streams and wetlands is not practical.
-Any impacts to streams and wetlands would be minimized to the extent practicable; however, unavoidable impacts would be mitigated at an approved stream and wetland mitigation site(s).
+Any impacts to streams and wetlands would be minimized to the extent practicable; however, unavoidable impacts would be mitigated at an approved stream and wetland mitigation site(s) or through on-site permittee responsible mitigation.
 Compensatory mitigation shall be determined according to USACE approved methodology during the Section 404 permitting process.
 As overall impacts to streams and wetlands are likely to exceed Section 404 Nationwide permit impact thresholds, a Section 404 Individual permit would be required.
 Submittal of a Section 404 permit application is anticipated to occur in 2023.